dataleonlabs/yap/README.md

 * **Quotas** – enforce usage quotas on users to manage capacity or charge for tiered access.
 * **Granular access control** – grant API access on a version-by-version basis, grant keys access to multiple APIs or just a single version.
 * **API versioning** – API versions can be easily set and deprecated at a specific time and date.
-* **Blacklist/Whitelist/Ignored endpoint access** – enforce strict security models on a version-by-version basis to your access points.
+* **Blacklist / Whitelist / Ignored endpoint access** – enforce strict security models on a version-by-version basis to your access points.
 * **Webhooks** – trigger webhooks against events such as quota violations and authentication failures.
 * **IP whitelisting** – Block access to non-trusted IP addresses for more secure interactions.